 In addition to MonkeyKing and BulkBuy, the Company acquired the Franks Haus business in April 2019.
 Franks Haus is an online platform for leasing private properties, mainly for short term accommodation.
 The platform will attract tourists and provide budget pricing throughout mainland China.
-The platform holds a database of approximately 200,000 Chinese properties and will be reworked and launched by the Company in the first half of the 2020 financial year.
+The platform holds a database of approximately 100,000 Chinese properties.

-Franks Haus is currently under late stage open beta testing in China and anticipates to launch by April 2020.
 Franks Haus has secured a substantial list of accommodation venues and plans to derive income from foreign customers travelling to China and domestic Chinese tourists booking accommodation through the business.
 Online shared accommodation businesses in China currently have an approximate 30% penetration rate in the Chinese shared accommodation market, which represents a significant opportunity for Franks Haus.